Skiffrin/Veritas-Obscura/Feign Ignorance.md

 But as the silence stretched between us, I couldn’t help but feel a strange mix of emotions.
 Kay’s pushiness was grating, but it was also... grounding, in a way.
 She cared, and even if that scared me, it also meant I wasn’t as alone as I thought.

-The weight of the sealed court record lingered in the back of my mind, suffocating any sense of solace her concern might have offered.
+The weight of the sealed case report lingered in the back of my mind, suffocating any sense of solace her concern might have offered.

 The rest of the shift passed in a blur.
 I occasionally fended off lost customers or manned the register when Kay was somewhere...else.